PelionIoT/pelion-ready-example/README.md

 ##### For an SD card

 <span class="notes">**Note:** From Mbed OS 5.10+, many block device drivers have been moved to `mbed-os/components/storage/blockdevice`, therefore the following steps 1-3 can be skipped.
-For versions of Mbed OS 5.9 and earlier, and thoses cases where you use external drivers, then the steps below are still valid. </span>
+For versions of Mbed OS 5.9 and earlier (and those cases where you use external drivers), the steps below are still valid. </span>

 1. Add the SD card driver (`sd-driver.lib`) if it is not already added.